yuvraj-thakur1311/DSA_POTD_Hacktoberfest2024/README.md

 ## 📄 How to Contribute

 1. Pick a **LeetCode Problem of the Day** from the [Issues](https://github.com/Saloni6111/DSA_POTD_Hacktoberfest2024/issues) section or add a new problem.
-2. Write your solution in a new file under the corresponding problem directory.
+2. Write your solution with question link on top of solution in a new file under the corresponding problem directory.
 3. Follow the coding guidelines in the [CONTRIBUTING.md](./CONTRIBUTING.md).
 4. Once your solution is ready, **commit** your changes and open a **Pull Request**.